Staying Queer While Dating Straight

 Then came my current boyfriend of four years, who couldn't be more proud and supportive of my sexuality.
 I won't go into how he's supportive.
 It's all stuff that should come naturally to decent human beings, which unfortunately is a standard many people struggle to meet.

 However, despite the common misconception of "greedy" bi folk, we really can't have everything.
-If you want to gain the support of your straight partner, be prepared to lose it from the LGBTI community.
+If you want to gain the support of your straight partner, be prepared to lose it from the LGBT community.

 It's a well-worn problem for bi folk who are dating the opposite gender.
 Yes, on the surface, we seem "straight."
 We benefit from straight privileges of perhaps never having to come out, of not having to be judged for publicly holding hands or kissing our partner, for not being discriminated against in the workplace.
 If we want, we can use people's assumptions as a mask to hide a queerness that is often not fully accepted by the hegemony.

-However, despite the privileges that set bi folk apart from the rest of the LGBTI community, there is still that purgatory-like feeling of not belonging in either camp.
+However, despite the privileges that set bi folk apart from the rest of the LGBT community, there is still that purgatory-like feeling of not belonging in either camp.
 You're not straight, but you're not gay, and neither side will accommodate this awkward in-between.

 And, for me, the worst of it comes in two settings when I want to most embrace my queer side: when Pride month rolls along or when I want to go on a night out in a gay club.
 These are two public places where I want to finally be out and proud, but where I feel just as judged, or at least just as closely observed, as a gay person in a heterosexual environment.